pinkbunny1/addressApp/README.md

 ### 1. Add TypeSciprt Compiler (tsc) to assembling part of pipeline
 1. Install dependencies:
-    `$ npm install --save-dev typescript awesome-typescript-loader source-map-loader`
-        - awesome-typescript-loader : webpack plugin to compile ts into js (like babel loader for babel)
-        - source-map-loader : adds source map support for debugging `$ npm install --save @types/react @types/react-dom`
+    ⋅⋅⋅`$ npm install --save-dev typescript awesome-typescript-loader source-map-loader` ⋅⋅⋅* awesome-typescript-loader : webpack plugin to compile ts into js (like babel loader for babel) ⋅⋅⋅* source-map-loader : adds source map support for debugging ⋅⋅⋅`$ npm install --save @types/react @types/react-dom`
-        - install type declaration files (.d.ts files) from @types for any library in use.
+        ⋅⋅⋅* install type declaration files (.d.ts files) from @types for any library in use.

 2. Configure TypeScript
-    Create a typescript config file to configure TypesScript (tsconfig.json in the root folder of the app)
+    ⋅⋅⋅Create a typescript config file to configure TypesScript (tsconfig.json in the root folder of the app)
-    ```bash
+    ```javascript
     <!-- tsconfig.json file -->
     {
         "compilerOptions": {